XDCatt/justeatmockup/README.md

 ## Improvements
 - [x] Add a text field for user-input postcodes and fetch the corresponding location.
 - [x] Enhance UI with colors or icons (e.g., star for rating).
-- [x] Handle edge cases like missing data more gracefully.
-- [x] Add GeoPoint for location, and ask and get user's location permission for calculating the distances.
-- [x] Add an avatar
-- [x] Create features branch and go through pull-request procedures.
+- [ ] Add a ViewModel layer, which includes the user intention logic, managing the `states` , leaving the widgets from View layer only for rendering.
-- [ ] Add unittests and mock tests.
+- [ ] Add unittests and mock tests, for now there' re only two mock tests as example.
 - [ ] Set the default postcode based on user location.
 - [ ] I hardcoded base_url, should introduce `flutter_dotenv` to hold secrets